BlurryQ/camel-case-converter/README.md

 # camel-case-remover
+About
-A camel case remover for removing camel case from numerous Excel headings, returning them in an easy to read format
+A camel case converter for converting camel case from numerous Excel headings, returning them in an easy to read format